Cameron Morrah

-Cameron Morrah (born March 18, 1987) is a former American football tight end who played in the National Football League and Canadian Football League.
-He was drafted in the seventh round of the 2009 NFL Draft, by the Seattle Seahawks.
-He played college football at California.
+Cameron Morrah (born March 18, 1987) is an American former professional football tight end who played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the California Golden Bears and was selected by the Seattle Seahawks in the seventh round of the 2009 NFL draft.

+Early life

-Morrah was a standout defensive end and tight end at Claremont High where he helped lead his team to 3 straight Baseline League championships, racking up honors as a 3-time first-team All Baseline League Selection, 3-time All CIF Southern Section Selection, team MVP, 13th ranked defensive end in the nation, rated 28th best player in the state of California, 60th best in the Far West Region, 4 stars by Rivals, and was a Parade All American.
-Making him one of the top recruits for the Golden Bears 2005 recruiting class.
+Morrah was a standout defensive end and tight end at Claremont High where he helped lead his team to three straight Baseline League championships, racking up honors as a three-time first-team All Baseline League Selection, three-time All CIF Southern Section Selection, team MVP, 13th ranked defensive end in the nation, rated 28th best player in the state of California, 60th best in the Far West Region, four stars by Rivals, and was a Parade All American, making him one of the top recruits for the Golden Bears 2005 recruiting class.

 College career

 Morrah played college football at California, where he led the Golden Bears in touchdown receptions in the 2008 season with 8.
 After receiving a touchdown pass from QB Nate Longshore on December 6, 2008 vs Washington, Morrah became the school's single season touchdown record holder for tight ends.